cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 Additional Array Tags
 =====================

-This specification defines two additional array tags.
+This specification defines three additional array tags.
-The Multi-dimensional Array tag can be combined with classical CBOR arrays as well as with Typed Arrays in order to build multi-dimensional arrays with constant numbers of elements in the sub-arrays.
+The Multi-dimensional Array tags can be combined with classical CBOR arrays as well as with Typed Arrays in order to build multi-dimensional arrays with constant numbers of elements in the sub-arrays.